A generating tree approach to k-nonnesting partitions and permutations: Open arc diagrams: An object under construction

+Note that, in particular, $k$-nonnesting complete partition diagrams are simply $k$-nonnesting partitions, since the condition about future $k$-nestings is void when there are no semi-arcs.

+Our strategy is to pare the general open partition diagram by removing the vertices which introduce future $k$-nestings, and all of their children.
+Next we show that this is sufficient.
+The main challenge treated by the remaining sections is to prove that a label exists from which we can build the tree.

+\begin{prop} Consider the subclass of open partition diagrams generated from the empty diagram (as described in Section~\ref{sec:openarcgentree}) left after pruning all subtrees of diagrams with a future~$k$-nesting.
+The elements in this class are precisely the $k$-nonnesting open partition diagram.
+In particular, the complete diagrams in this class are precisely the $k$-nonnesting partitions. \end{prop} \begin{proof} Any open partition diagram that is a descendant of a diagram with a future $k$-nesting has a either a $k$-nesting or a future $k$-nesting.
+Indeed, the only way to remove a future $k$-nesting is by closing its top semi-arc, which creates a $k$-nesting.

+On the other hand, starting from a diagram with a $k$-nesting, and deleting vertices starting from the right, one can find at least one ancestor diagram that contains a future $k$-nesting.
+Thus, in order to obtain all $k$-nonnesting open partition diagrams (and thus all $k$-nonnesting complete partition diagrams), it is sufficient to generate all open diagrams that avoid future $k$-nestings. \end{proof}

-We say that an open partition diagram is \emph{$k$-nonnesting} if it contains neither regular nor future $k$-nestings.
-To enumerate $k$-nonnesting partitions, our strategy is to generate $k$-nonnesting open partition diagrams.
-Of these diagrams, $k$-nonnesting set partitions correspond to the ones that have no semi-arcs.
-As such, we are generating more objects than we require, but we can specialize the generating function for the more general class of objects to obtain the generating function for the subset of $k$-nonnesting partitions.
-Mishna and Yen~\cite{MiYe11} gave a construction which generates only this class, but our construction has two important advantages over theirs: it can handle the enhanced case (see Section~\ref{sec:enhanced}), and it can be extended to $k$-nonnesting permutations (see Section~\ref{sec:permutations}).
+By generating all $k$-nonnesting open partition diagrams, our process generates a superset of the $k$-nonnesting partitions.
+In the generating function equations, we recover the generating function for our desired class by a variable specialization.
+Mishna and Yen~\cite{MiYe13} gave a construction which generates only this class, but our construction has two important advantages over theirs: it can handle the enhanced case (see Section~\ref{sec:enhanced}), and it can be extended to $k$-nonnesting permutations (see Section~\ref{sec:permutations}).

+However, we can quantify how much larger the set of $k$-nonnesting open diagrams is compared to the set of closed diagrams--- in other words, how much rejection would be necessary in a generation scheme.
+Numerically, we observed that, perhaps surprisingly, this ratio is not substantial for~$n$ large.
+This led to a combinatorial analysis and an upper bound on the exponential growth rate for the number of $k$-nonnesting diagrams~\cite{Burr14}.
+Based on this construction, which applies also to more general classes, Burrill makes the following conjecture. \begin{conjecture}[\cite{Burr14}] Let $p_k(n)$ and $o_k(n)$ denote the number of $k$-nonnesting set partitions and open partition diagrams of size $n$, respectively.
+Then